billlwu/billlwu.github.io/convex.md

 title: Convex Optimization
 ---

 I'm going through the text by Boyd and Vandenberghe.
-Below are some notes:
+Below are my notes:

 2020/Dec